viamrobotics/docs/docs/tutorials/configure/build-a-mock-robot.md

 There, you will find a friendly developer community of people learning how to make robots using Viam.
 {{% /alert %}}

-### Connect to your mock robot with the Viam SDK
+### Connect to your code to your mock robot

 The easiest way to get started writing an application with Viam is to navigate to the [robot page on the Viam app](https://app.viam.com/robots), select the **code sample** tab, and copy the boilerplate code from the section labeled **Python SDK** or **Go SDK**.
 These code snippets import all the necessary libraries and set up a connection with the Viam app in the cloud.
-Next, paste that boilerplate code from the **code sample** tab of the Viam app into a file named <file>index.py</file> or <file>index.go </file>file in your code editor, and save your file.
+Next, paste that boilerplate code from the **code sample** tab of the Viam app into a file named <file>index.py</file> or <file>index.go</file> in your code editor, and save your file.

 {{< readfile "/static/include/snippet/secret-share.md" >}}

 You can now run the code.
 Doing so verifies that the Viam SDK is properly installed, that the `viam-server` instance on your robot is live, and that the computer running the program is able to connect to that instance.

-You can run your code by typing the following into the terminal:
+You can run your code by typing the following into the terminal on your computer:

 {{< tabs >}}
 {{% tab name="Python" %}}